MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ## Integration with end-user workflows

 Azure Information Protection integrates with end users' existing workflows when the Azure Information Protection client is installed.
-This client installs the Information Protection bar to Office applications, which we saw in the first picture.
+This client installs the Information Protection bar to Office applications, which we saw in the first picture that showed an example from Word.
 The same bar is added to Excel, PowerPoint, and Outlook.
 For example:

 ![Example of the Azure Information Protection bar in Excel](../media/excel2016-infoprotect-barv2.png)